We're a boutique law firm - which means you get to work directly with one of our founding partners.

 You or your spouse can make generous provisions for the children you share in the marital settlement agreement.
 Custody and visitation issues can also be included.
 However, neither of you are allowed to limit or omit the parental obligation to support your children.

 Child custody, visitation and support issues will always be presented before the court.
-New York law requires the court to determine if decisions being made are done so in the best interest of the children.
+New York law requires the court to determine if decisions being made are done so in the interest of the children.

 Marital Settlement Agreements are Enforceable Contracts